zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[eryajf / go-ldap-admin](https://github.com/eryajf/go-ldap-admin) - 🌉 基于Go+Vue实现的openLDAP后台管理项目
 ## C

+* 【2024-02-10】[Xre0uS / MultiDump](https://github.com/Xre0uS/MultiDump) - MultiDump is a post-exploitation tool for dumping and extracting LSASS memory discreetly.
+* 【2024-02-10】[riscv-software-src / riscv-isa-sim](https://github.com/riscv-software-src/riscv-isa-sim) - Spike, a RISC-V ISA Simulator
+* 【2024-02-10】[agvxov / cursed_c](https://github.com/agvxov/cursed_c) - An attempt to create the worst C program ever by repeatedly abusing obscure features.
+See c.c for the core code.
+Note that there were no version restraints imposed and extensions are also included.
 * 【2024-02-09】[tsoding / raylib.js](https://github.com/tsoding/raylib.js) - Unofficial Implementation of Subset of Raylib API in JavaScript
 * 【2024-02-09】[apache / age](https://github.com/apache/age) - Graph database optimized for fast analysis and real-time data processing.
 It is provided as an extension to PostgreSQL.
 * 【2024-02-09】[npurson / vscode-server-toolchain-workaround](https://github.com/npurson/vscode-server-toolchain-workaround) - Workaround for the raised toolchain requirements of VS Code Server 1.86+